muaazbwn-dot/copromptfix/README.md

 # Promptify Gallery

-Create a professional, aesthetic website called Promptify.
+Create a professional, aesthetic website called PromptHell.

 Concept

-Promptify is a website where people can discover AI image prompts by browsing example images.
+PromptHell is a website where people can discover AI image prompts by browsing example images.

 The website does NOT generate or edit images.